Lunariaa/Lunariaa/README.md

 - 👋 Hi, I’m @Lunariaa
 - 👀 I’m interested in learning new things.
-- 🌱 I’m currently learning web development to become a full stacked developer in the future hehe.
+- 🌱 I’m currently learning web development to become a full stacked developer in the future.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me = my email address: spixmaster13@gmail.com.